rybafish/rybafish.github.io/customKPIgantt.md

 ### shift
 Y-shift in case of overlapping events for the same entity.

+### nofilter
+You can set it to True for KPIs that do not have host/port assigned.
+For example something from business tables like jobs or similar.
+In this case no filters on host/port will be applied so the underlying SQL does not have to fake those values.
+Note: this value applied to the whole sql sorce based on single KPI description, so this setting has to be consistent.
+In case of gantt chart only one KPI can be defined anyway.
+Most likely this feature only relevant for Gantt type.

 ### y_range
 Pair of values defining the Y range (percentage) for the chart to be drawn, useful in case of several gantt charts.